webplatform/docs/html/attributes/autofocus/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=Yes
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|Provides a way to direct a user to a specific field when a document loads.
 This can provide both direction and convenience for a user, reducing the need to click or tab to a field when a page opens.
-This attribute is true when present on an element, and false when missing. }}
+This attribute is true when present on an element, and false when missing.}}
 {{Markup_Attribute
+|Applies_to=html/elements/input
 |Property_applies_to=dom/HTMLElement
 |Content=This is the one of the important attribute introduced in HTML5 in terms of UX.
 With this attribute we can focus required element without any JavaScript code.
 And all you need to do is place one attribute to HTML element.